far-horizons-ou/policies/abuse/how-we-handle/index.md

 If we terminate an account without notice, the decision is final.

-For other cases, we will consider good faith appeals sent to [appeals@aspect360.co](mailto:appeals@aspect360.co) by the account owner within 14 calendar days.
+For other cases, we will consider good faith appeals sent to [appeals@chadwick-ou.com](mailto:appeals@chadwick-ou.com) by the account owner within 14 calendar days.

-**This policy and process applies to any product created and owned by Chadwick OÜ.
-That includes Twirrl, and Aspect360.*
+\*_This policy and process applies to any product created and owned by Chadwick OÜ.
+That includes Twirrl, and Pushbear._